Posts

 I write out of deep concern for the way artificial intelligence is heading and what it might mean for us all as human beings.
 For many years I have worked as a counsellor and coach and campaigned for regulation in my profession.
 I know what it means when systems fail to protect the vulnerable and when human dignity is ignored.
 Today I see a greater and more far reaching risk with AI.
 If we are not careful, this technology could erode what makes us truly human; our kindness, our ability to connect, our very sense of choice.
 In 1739, David Hume , in his Treatise of Human Nature, argued that morality arises from human feeling, particularly sympathy, which he saw as the foundation of our ethical responses to others.
 His recognition that partiality limits sympathy laid early groundwork for understanding how excluding others from our moral concern enables dehumanisation.
 In 2011 I saw an episode of SouthPark entitled Funnybot.
 Funnybot was created to be funnier than anyone on eart...

-I provide therapeutic coaching for individuals who identify as neurodivergent, including those with ADHD, autism spectrum differences, or other forms of neurodiversity.
+I provide coaching for individuals who identify as neurodivergent, including those with ADHD, autism spectrum differences, or other forms of neurodiversity.
 My work is grounded in a relational and pluralistic approach that respects the uniqueness of each person's experience.
 Coaching can be beneficial to those who are wired to think outside of the box.
 There are many benefits to thinking differently but there can also be challenges that can be explored and navigated within a structured coaching conversation.
 There are often two interwoven aspects of neurodivergence that we might explore together: The functional aspect : how a differently wired brain can lead to challenges in a world largely designed for more typical ways of thinking and behaving.
 The emotional impact : the experience of being different can sometimes bring feelings of guilt, shame, or a sense of "not being good enough" or wondering "what's wrong with me".
-I don’t follow a formula...
+I don’t follow a formulaic or manual...